Gibraltar at the 2022 Commonwealth Games

 Gibraltar competed at the 2022 Commonwealth Games in Birmingham, England between 28 July and 8 August 2022.
 Having made its Games debut in 1958, it was Gibraltar's seventeenth appearance to date.

 Cyclist Derek Barbara and weightlifter Holly O'Shea were the country's flagbearers during the opening ceremony.

 Competitors

 Gibraltar received a quota of 22 open allocation slots from Commonwealth Sport.
 This quota is used to determine the overall team in sports lacking a qualifying system.

 The following is the list of number of competitors participating at the Games per sport/discipline.

 Athletics

-One athlete was officially selected on 5 April 2022.
+One athlete was selected on 5 April 2022.